jackiecwv/SDS-CP033-spinescope/submissions/team-members/doebi-alale/REPORT-BEG.md

 To address these:
 - I used boxplots and histograms to visually confirm skewness and outliers.
 - For highly skewed features (especially **`degree_spondylolisthesis`**), I applied a log-transform to reduce skewness and the impact of extreme values.
-- Outliers were further assessed using the IQR method, and extreme cases were either capped or flagged for further review.
-- All numerical features were standardized (z-score) before modeling to ensure comparability and reduce the influence of outliers, especially for algorithms sensitive to feature scale.

-These steps helped improve model robustness and performance.
+These step helped improve model robustness and performance.

 ---

 #### 🔑 Question 4:
 **What scaling method did you apply to your numerical features, and why was it necessary (or not) for the algorithms you plan to use?**

-    💡 **Hint:**
-    Logistic regression and distance-based models require scaling.
-    Tree-based models do not.
-    Use `StandardScaler` or `MinMaxScaler` as needed.
-Justify your choice.

-    ✏️ *Your answer here...*
+✏️ **answer:**

+For scaling, I applied the **StandardScaler** to all numerical features.
+This method standardizes features by removing the mean and scaling to unit variance (z-score normalization).

+**Reasoning:**
+- **Logistic regression** and **distance-based models** (like k-NN, SVM) are sensitive to feature scales, so standardization is necessary to ensure all features contribute equally to the model.
+- **Tree-based models** (Random Forest, Gradient Boosting) do not require scaling, but for consistency and to enable fair comparison across different algorithms, I standardized the features for all models.
+- Standardization also helps with convergence speed and stability for models that use gradient descent.

 ---